• Skip to primary navigation

 • Then scatter the garlic, ginger and onion.
 Sprinkle the turmeric, 1 teaspoon salt and the sugar.
 Stir it around for 1 minute.

-• Sprinkle the ground spices (cumin powder, coriander powder, dry mango powder and chili powder) Stir around and cook for 3 minutes.
+• Sprinkle the ground spices (cumin powder, coriander powder, and chili powder) Stir around and cook for 3 minutes.

 • Cancel the sauté mode.
-Click the beans/chili mode and time for 30 minutes.
-If you are using un-soaked dried chickpeas then increase thetime to 45 minutes.
+Click the beans/chili or pressure-cook mode and time for 40nminutes.

-• After 30 minutes or 45 minutes (depending on weather you soaked or didn’t soak the chickpea), cancel the cooking time and let the steam release on its own.
+• After 40 minutes, cancel the cooking time and let the steam release on its own.
 It should take about 5 minutes.

 • In a small pan pour the ghee and heat it up, then switch off the heat.
 Sprinkle the asafoetida and fresh green chili and let t sizzle for few seconds.